Find quick funding cover a surprise expense.

 If you need $1,500 fast and have bad credit, an installment loan might help.
-Watch out — these can be expensive.
-Use our table to find a legit lender near you.
+While you might be able to get a loan the same day, watch out: It can be expensive.

 Am I eligible for a $1,500 loan?

 You can generally get a loan if you: